When we first landed, suddenly and unexpectedly, in the land of homeschooling, I had countless fears and concerns.

 And when I listen to friends count down the days until that first day of school…

-Homeschooling is not for everyone
+Homeschooling is not for everyone.

 I know that homeschooling is not for everyone.

 All I am saying is, your kid might surprise you.
 All those hours that you can’t imagine spending with your child may turn out to be treasured memories.

 Everyone assumes that homeschooling is hard.
 You think you can’t do it.
 You fear it would mean too much time together.